Ireland & Iceland

 Cruises to Ireland and Iceland are all longer than 7 days since it takes so long to get all the way up there and back.

 Icelandic ports include: Reykjavik, Isafjordur, Grundarfjordur, Seydisfjordur, Djupivogur, and Akureyri.

 Ports in Ireland include: Belfast, Dublin, Cobh, Killybegs and Cork.

-Atlantic Coastal and British Isle cruises are lumped together into one category because most cruises which go to an Atlantic Coastal port also go to a port which is technically in the British Isles.
+Atlantic Coastal and British Isle cruises are lumped together into one category because most cruises that go to an Atlantic Coastal port also go to a port that is technically in the British Isles.

 Knowing which ports are located in which country will help you find what you’re looking for!

 - Invergordon, Kirkwall, Greenock, Lerwick, Rosyth, Queensferry, Newcastle upon Tyne are in Scotland.

 - Le Havre and Le Verdon are in France

 - La Coruna and Viga are in Spain

 - Bilbao, Cadiz, Basque Country, Spain